 There are hundreds of sects and denominations of Buddhism in the world.
-One common thread that ties them together is the Three Treasures or Threefold Refuge, of Buddha (the Awakened One), Dharma (the Law or Truth, i.e., the Buddhas teachings) and Sangha (the Buddhist order).
-A Buddhist is one who takes refuge in these three treasures.
-To better understand our denomination and place within the world Buddhist community, a Jodo Shinshu perspective of the Three Treasures (Buddha, Dharma and Sangha) follows.
+One common thread that ties them together is the Three Treasures (also called the Threefold Refuge): Buddha (the Awakened One), Dharma (the Law or Truth, i.e., the Buddha’s teachings) and Sangha (the Buddhist order).
+A Buddhist is one who takes refuge in these Three Treasures.

-As stated earlier, there have been thousands of individuals who have awakened to the Truth.
-That which distinguishes the Sakyamuni Buddha can be seen in examining the next two treasures, Dharma and Sangha
+There have been countless numbers of Buddhas, individuals who have awakened to the Truth.
+That which distinguishes the Sakyamuni Buddha (the Buddha of the Sakya Clan), the “founder” of Buddhism, can be seen in examining the next two treasures, Dharma and Sangha

 Within the Dharma and Sangha we find the personal significance to the path of freedom, discovered or rediscovered by Siddhartha Gautama.
 After his enlightenment, Sakyamuni Buddha personally stated that what he discovered was nothing new.
 The Truth had always been in existence.
 He had merely rediscovered it.
 Through the Dharma and the acceptance of this Truth as a result of personal introspection, the Dharma came to life.